halex5000/ld-articles/sdk wrappers/Wrapping the LaunchDarkly SDK.md

 The last one is very specific to your application use case, so let's look at the first three of these in more depth.

-> For a more in-depth look at use cases for SDK wrapper, check out this [guide in our documentation](https://docs.launchdarkly.com/guides/best-practices/sdk-wrappers).
+> For a more in-depth look at use cases for SDK wrapper including a number not covered here, check out this [guide in our documentation](https://docs.launchdarkly.com/guides/best-practices/sdk-wrappers).

 ## Isolate SDK Code